anjackson/codex/content/foundations/digidiff/digidiff.md

+# The Digital Difference

-# What's Different About Digital Preservation?
+What's Different About Digital Preservation?

 'Different answers for different people.'